localparty/Inletclient/readme.md

 Inletclient is available under the MIT license.
 See the LICENSE file for more info.

 ## Known Issues

+### Missing Offline Control
+There is not a control for switching online/offline.

+### Double TableViewController
+There might be no need of having another definition of a TableViewController v using the mirroring one.

+### Lowercase
+The repository names are not lower case, the preferred case.

 ### API Usage
 It is ambiguos wheter other API calls are needed for geting the data of the customer.
 Whti the current API sequence we seem to be retrieving all the info that is required.